cmarvaz/cmarvaz.github.io/_pages/research.md

 </div>

 <div style="text-align: justify">
 Interestingly, because only a handful of the delta Scuti appear at the main sequence turnoff of the cluster NGC 419, we predict that NGC 419 is younger (t $\lesssim$ 1.2 Gyr) than previously thought.
+Moreover, the cluster delta Scuti stars appear close to the red edge of the MSTO, supporting the idea that the extended MSTO has its origin in an age spread.
 <p></p>
 </div>